 If you’re unsure whether your jewellery is genuine silver or sterling silver, try these simple tests:

 - Magnet Test: Silver is not magnetic.
-If a magnet sticks to your jewellery, it’s very likely not sterling silver.
+If a magnet sticks to your jewellery, it’s almost certainly not sterling silver, but it might well be nickel, which is toxic (see below).

 - Bleach Test: A small drop of bleach on real silver will cause it to turn black due to oxidisation.

 - Hallmarks: Look for "925", "Sterling", "SS", or "Sterling Silver" stamps or hallmark.
-These stamps aren't legally required in countries like Australia and elsewhere, but they are a strong indicator that silver jewellery is real.
+These stamps aren't legally required in countries like Australia and elsewhere, but they are a strong indicator that silver jewellery is genuine sterling silver.

 For absolute certainty, invest in a silver testing kit or have your jewellery assessed by a jeweller.